CBD vs. CBDA: Differences and Uses

 What is the difference between CBD and CBDA?

 CBDA is the acidic precursor of CBD.
 Found naturally in the cannabis plant, it converts to CBD through decarboxylation.
 When the plant is exposed to heat, the CBDA releases CO2 molecules and becomes CBD.
 The two cannabinoids act differently in the body.
 CBD is an agonist at CB2 receptors in the endocannabinoid system.
-CBDA is believed to influence COX-2 enzyme production which is involved in inflammation.
+CBDA is believed to influence COX-2 enzyme production.
 More research is needed to learn how CBD and CBDA act in the body.

 Is CBDA better than CBD for relief?